Can’t Sell My House

 Keeping your home and using it as a rental is possible, but there is a lot to consider before doing so.

-Buyers stuck in a property chain can often face the dilemma of wanting to act quickly on another property, but aren’t able to do so without funds.
-You can consider seeking out a cash buyer who may be able to take the property off your hands quickly.
-Of course, cash buyers will often buy below market value but they offer a guaranteed, quick sale which can sometimes outweigh the hit you take on price.
+Buyers stuck in a property chain can often face the dilemma of wanting to act quickly on another property, but aren’t able to do so without funds from a property currently on the market.
+You can consider letting out your property, or seeking out a cash buyer who may be able to take the property off your hands quickly.
+Of course, cash buyers will often buy below market value, so you should consider this loss when weighing up what you’ll need towards the purchase of your next home.

-You may be in a hurry to sell your property and leaving your listing for later just isn’t a possibility.
-In these cases, you may wish to consult with a professional cash buyers who can provide a guaranteed, fast house sale.
+It may be that you are in a hurry to sell your property, and leaving your listing for later just isn’t a possibility.
+In these cases, you may wish to consult with cash buyers or investors who are on the lookout for a great deal, and who are often in a position to close a transaction quickly.